 The Telephony AS interacts with the SIGNING AS when any of the following is true:

-- RCD is supported.
+- RCD is present in the incoming SIP INVITE.

-- Intra-CSP session signing is required.
+- Intra-CSP IMS session signing is required.

+- When intra-CSP IMS session signing is not required, the CSP choice for signing is Telephony AS and the current session is an inter-CSP IMS session.

-- CSP choice for signing is AS
+- When intra-CSP IMS session signing is not required, the CSP choice for signing is Telephony AS and the Telephony AS is unable to determine that the current session is an inter-CSP IMS session.

-The IBCF interacts with the SIGNING AS when all of the following are true:
+The Egress IBCF interacts with the SIGNING AS when all of the following are true:

-- RCD is not supported.
+-

-- Intra-CSP session signing is not required.
+- Intra-CSP IMS session signing is not required.

-- CSP choice for signing is IBCF.
+- When intra-CSP IMS session signing is not required, the CSP choice for signing is IBCF.